ilarioazzollini/ilarioazzollini.github.io/scientific-cv.md

 # 3 - Teaching Activities

 ## 3.1 - University Courses

-### Systems Theory and Advanced Control Systems
-#### University of Bologna, MSc in Automation Engineering, Oct 2018 - Sept 2020
+- __Teaching tutor__ for the course __Systems Theory and Advanced Control Systems__ ([link](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2020/460427)), @ __University of Bologna__, MSc in Automation Engineering, from Oct 2018 to Sept 2020, dealing with:

-Teaching tutor for the course ([link](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2020/460427)) dealing with:
     - Dynamic systems representation
     - Stability of linear systems
     - Reachability and controllability
     - Observability and reconstructability
     - Robust and Adaptive Control
     - Matlab/Simulink exercise sessions

-### Adaptive and Predictive Control
-#### Delft University of Technology, MSc in Systems and Control, Jan 2018 - Apr 2018
+- __Graduate teaching assistant__ for the course __Adaptive and Predictive Control__ (10h p/w), @ __Delft University of Technology__, MSc in Systems and Control, from Jan 2018 to Apr 2018, having the following main duties:

-Graduate teaching assistant for the course (10h p/w):
     - lecturer on Model Reference Adaptive Control (3 lectures)
     - preparing and grading assignments (both written and Matlab assignments)
     - 2 Q&A hours per week with students

 ## 3.2 - Supervision